jakeajames/Prometheus/README.md

 3. Open Terminal, write `chmod 777 `, drag the install.sh file and click enter
 4. Drag the install.sh file again and click enter.
 Wait for it to finish

+If install.sh is giving you Xcode errors, either update to Xcode 9 Beta or remove Xcode temporarily.
+For permission errors use the newest install.sh (just updated)

 # FAQ

 Q: Why I can't choose a custom ipsw?